pythonhealthdatascience/pydesrap_stroke/docs/log.md

 In python, I do this using a method in the parameter class.
 This is also possible in R if set up as a R6Class, but I chose to use a function for simplicity, so that instead checks the parameters when they are input to model.
 The downside of that approach as it will check every time the model is called (i.e. with each replication).

-> **Reflections:**
+However, an alternative would be for my parameter classes to **inherit** from a main class with that functionality.

->
+> 💡 Emphasise the importance of this, that it's not just something to drop.

-> * Emphasising the importance of this, that it's not just something to drop.
+> 💡 When using the dataclasses, our provided method for preventing the addition of new attributes no longer works.

-> * Using the dataclasses, our provided method for preventing the addition of new attributes no longer works.
+I set up the **parent class**, and then add **tests** which check this is functioning properly.